pupizoid/ormlite/README.md

 `many_to_many` indicates that field represents many to many relation.

 `table(additional condition)` should contain mapping table name to retrieve relation information.
 If it's necessary to map entities with additional conditions you can specify sql describing them in brackets.
+For now only one additional field is supported.

 `field` should specify column in mapping table that has foreign key of original model